brenhinkeller/StaticMPI.jl/README.md

 julia> MPI_Init() == MPI_SUCCESS
 true
 ```
-If any MPI functions herein are ever called *without* linking to libmpi one way or another, expect segfaults!
+If any MPI functions herein were somehow ever called *without* linking to libmpi
+one way or another, expect segfaults!

 ## Examples
 #### Hello World: